aleaxit/gmpy/docs/intro.rst

     Force the use of GMP instead of MPIR.
 MPIR is the default library on Windows operating systems.

-**--prefix=<...>**
-    Specify the directory prefix where GMP/MPIR, MPFR, and MPC are located.
-For example, **--prefix=/opt/local** instructs setup.py to search /opt/local/include for header files and /opt/local/lib for libraries.
+**--shared=<...>**
+    Add the specified directory prefix to the beginning of the list of directories that are searched for GMP, MPFR, and MPC shared libraries.

+**--static=<...>**
+    Create a statically linked library using libraries from the specified path, or from the operating system's default library location if no path is specified